BYZANTIUM • MEMORY • SEA

 Distomo

-Distomo is a village of memory.
-On 10 June 1944, Nazi forces massacred 218 civilians here in a reprisal action.
-The Museum of the Victims of Nazism and the Mausoleum are not ordinary sightseeing stops — they are places of remembrance that deserve quiet, respectful attention.
-This is not the dramatic focus of the day trip, but it is the most morally serious.
-About Distomo →
+Distomo requires a different register of attention.
+On 10 June 1944, Nazi forces massacred civilians here in a reprisal action.
+The Museum of the Victims of Nazism and the Mausoleum are places of remembrance, not ordinary sightseeing — visit with the same quiet seriousness you would bring to any wartime memorial.

 Antikyra